 Kate said: "James hasn’t stopped talking about the tractors and the visit since he got back!
 It was a very special day to see him so happy."

 How James' wish helped

-His treatment is due to finish in March 2019, and his wish has given him confidence, strength and joy to last him until then and beyond.
+His treatment was due to finish in March 2019, and his wish gave him the confidence, strength and joy to get him through that difficult time, and beyond.

 "It was a really positive experience for James' brother and myself, and for James it was just perfect.
 Thank you so much to everyone at New Holland Agriculture, Make-A-Wish and Cash For Kids NI for granting James’ wish."